stevenktruong/valorant-customs-backend/README.md

 Once a `DatasetGenerator` is implemented, it needs to be included somewhere in `generate_datasets.py`.

-All data is derived from [tracker.gg](https://tracker.gg/valorant) until Riot releases the API for personal use.
 All datasets used for dashboards can be found in the `out-min` directory.
-To generate them manually:

-1. Run `scrape.py` to scrape the raw data.
-It will be saved to a huge minified file (~70 MB) called `scrape.jsonl` (instead of pure JSON, each line is a JSON object corresponding to a match).
-For an example of what each match looks like in a readable format, see `tracker-sample.json`.
-2. Run `generate_datasets.py` to generate all the smaller datasets used by the front-end.
+To generate them manually, run `generate_datasets.py` to generate all the smaller datasets used by the front-end.
 They will appear in `out-min`.

 ### Onboarding Players